-During your fourth year you will take four masters-level modules from the wide range on offer such as Crop Protection, Environmental Toxicology and Pollution Microbiology.
-You will also undertake a dissertation and a ten-week placement with a graduate employer.
-This placement will enable you to apply your ecological knowledge and gain critical employment skills during your final year of study.
+During your fourth year you will take four masters-level modules from the wide range on offer such as Environmental Toxicology and Pollution Microbiology.
+You will also undertake a dissertation and a ten-week placement with a graduate employer as part of your professional experience as part of your professional experience.

 Where could it take you?

 Ecology has never been so important and can open up careers with businesses, consultancies and government departments, such as Natural England, or conservation organisations, such as The Wildlife Trust.
 Our degree will also equip you with transferable skills that are as relevant to management as to research.
 Recent graduates have found work in marketing and customer relations.
 Around a third of our graduates continue their learning to MSc or PhD level.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.